How to prevent the loss of calcium and bone mass

 Keeping physically active in the younger years increases bone density and strength.
 Reaching the peak bone density by the age of 30 is ideal as those who do are less prone to bone loss and Osteoporosis.
 The best kinds of exercises are resistance and weight bearing exercises like dancing.

 - Don’t drink a lot of alcohol

 A regular alcohol consumption can damage the bones in both men and women.
 Those who are heavy drinkers are more prone to bone loss and fractures due to inadequate nutrition from the alcohol.

 This is for the benefit of not just your bones but your heart and lungs too.
 Both men and women who smoke may absorb less calcium than those who don’t, causing increased bone loss.
 Women who smoke often go into menopause earlier, leading to lower estrogen levels, followed by increased bone loss.

-While these are some suggestions, it is important to consult a doctor or professional before making any big changes to your lifestyle.
+While these are some suggestions, it is important to consult an experienced bone doctor or professional before making any big changes to your lifestyle.
 Their expertise will get you on the right path and help avoid any unwanted side effects or outcomes.